Main Content

 true

-Width of the bottom border segment, specified as a character vector or string scalar that consists of a number followed by an abbreviation for a unit of measurement.
+Width of the right border segment, specified as a character vector or string scalar that contains a number followed by an abbreviation for a unit of measurement.
 For example, "1pt" specifies one point.
 Valid abbreviations are:

 Note